lmaonator/jellyfin-plugin-runscripts/README.md

 Go to the plugin configuration page and set commands for users.

-Commands have to be set using absolute paths, eg.
-`/home/user/scripts/jellyfin.py`.

-Commands are simply split by spaces and everything after the first space is passed as arguments.
-Escaping spaces or using quotes will not work, you should handle everything in the script itself using the environment variable `EVENT_ARGS`.
+Commands support quoted strings which can contain spaces and backslash escape for quotes.
+Note: Only double-quotes ( `"` ) work, don't use single-quotes.

+For example:
+`"/path with/spaces/script.py" arg1 "arg 2" "arg3 with \" quote"`
+is parsed into:

+- `/path with/spaces/script.py`
+- `arg1`
+- `arg 2`
+- `arg3 with " quote`

-Currently the plugin passes select attributes from the event arguments (eg. `PlaybackStopEventArgs`) to the script as a JSON serialized environment variable `EVENT_ARGS`.
+The plugin passes only a select subste of attributes from the event arguments (eg. `PlaybackStopEventArgs`) to the script as a JSON serialized environment variable `EVENT_ARGS`.

-This was necessary because lage play queues fail with `System.ComponentModel.Win32Exception: Argument list too long` and the script would not be executed.
+This is necessary because lage play queues fail with `System.ComponentModel.Win32Exception: Argument list too long` and the script would not be executed.

 The attributes are: